angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 However, this is not bad since normalization does a good job minimizing the space used up in any database by preventing duplication and with that also inconsistencies.
 Have a look at the [Wikipedia Article on Database Normalization](https://en.wikipedia.org/wiki/Database_normalization) for more information.

-If the API giving us access to the data is just a simple REST API exposing all entities via separate endpoints, we have to accumulate the needed data in the front-end ourselves.
+If the API giving us access to the data is just a simple REST API exposing all entities via separate endpoints, we have to accumulate the necessary data in the front-end ourselves.

 ## Data Clustering in Enterprise Applications